unm-digital-history/campus-history/essays/maxwell-museum/index.md

 ## Exhibitions Through the Years

 The Maxwell Museum has curated and hosted well over 150 exhibitions since the 1970s.
-The two current permanent exhibitions, *People of the Southwest* and *Ancestors* have been on view in various capacities since 1990.
+The two current permanent exhibitions, *Peoples of the Southwest* and *Ancestors* have been on view in various capacities since 1990.
 In recent years, both exhibitions have undergone updating to remain current on research trends, but more importantly, to ensure the cultural sensitivity of descendent indigenous communities.

 {% include scrollybox/bg-multi-long.html
   bg-id="bg1"